Local Consistency of Markov Chain Monte Carlo Methods: Introduction

 \section{Introduction}

-This paper investigates conditions under which a Markov chain Monte Carlo (MCMC) method has a good stability property.
+This paper investigates conditions under which a Markov chain Monte Carlo (MCMC) procedure has a good stability property in the Bayesian context.
 There have a vast literature related to the sufficient conditions for ergodicity: see reviews \cite{TierneyAOS94} and \cite{RR} and textbooks such as \cite{N} and \cite{MT}.
-The Markov probability transition of MCMC is Harris recurrent under fairly general assumptions.
+The transition kernel of the MCMC procedure is Harris recurrent under fairly general assumptions.
 Moreover, it is sometimes geometrically ergodic.
-In practice, Foster-Lyapunov type drift conditions are commonly used to establish geometric ergodicity.
-This drift condition works well in studying MCMC stability, but there are some limitations. \begin{itemize} \item Technical difficulty in constructing a drift condition.
-See \cite{DKS} for detail. \item The condition describes global properties of MCMC such as global convergence rate and global mixing rate, but not a local property.
-For some MCMC methods, local properties seems important for describing MCMC efficiency/inefficiency (see ex.
-Examples 6 and 7 of \cite{RR}). \end{itemize}
+In practice, the Foster-Lyapunov type drift condition is commonly used to establish geometric ergodicity and calculation of its rate.
+This condition is helpful for studying the global property of the MCMC procedure.
+However there are some limitations if we want more information for the stability of the MCMC procedure; for example this approach has difficulty in comparing two MCMC procedures.

-We take another approach to study stability of MCMC methods.
-It is well recognized that there are two kinds of randomness for Monte Carlo methods, such as Gibbs sampler.
-One is observation randomness and the other is simulation randomness.
-Usually we only consider the latter randomness for the analysis of Monte Carlo methods under fixed observation.
-However, it is natural to consider both randomness for the analysis, and in fact, the analysis becomes easier if we consider observation randomness.
-In particular, we can apply beautiful results of asymptotic statistics theory when we consider a large sample situation.
+We take another approach to study the stability of the MCMC procedure in the Bayesian context.
+We will define local consistency as a measure of the performance of the MCMC procedure.
+The following toy example illustrates our approach.